magnushm/magnushm.github.io/content/work.md

 draft: false
 ---

-I'm an artist, musician, programmer and writer nased in Oslo, Norway.
+I'm an artist, musician, programmer and writer based in Oslo, Norway.
 I make things.
 Generally without a budget, tools, funding or a plan.
 Most of it is for sale.
 #### Currently: